BOARD MEMBERS

 BAY OF PLENTY RUGBY UNION

-HIGH PERFORMANCE CENTRE
+ADAMS CENTRE FOR HIGH PERFORMANCE

 52 MIRO STREET